p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 1. Create an Environment class to represent your game - the environment class you create should extend the `Base_Environment` class found in the `Environments` folder to make it compatible with all the agents.

 2. Create a config object with the hyperparameters and game you want to use.
-See `Results/Cart_Pole/Results.py` for an example of this.
+See `Results/Cart_Pole.py` for an example of this.
-3. Use function `run_games_for_agents` to have the different agents play the game.
-Again see `Results/Cart_Pole/Results.py` for an example of this.
+3. Use class Trainer and function within it `run_games_for_agents` to have the different agents play the game.
+Again see `Results/Cart_Pole.py` for an example of this.